CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “SDS §8 states 'Not normally required.'
-Gloves are called for only during prolonged or repeated contact — the petroleum solvent carrier can cause skin defatting under sustained exposure, but single-session hand application does not require skin protection.
-H313 (May be harmful in contact with skin — Cat 5 dermal) is below the standard deduction threshold.”
+Gloves are appropriate only during prolonged or repeated contact · the petroleum solvent carrier can cause skin defatting under sustained exposure, but single-session hand application does not require skin protection.
+H313 (May be harmful in contact with skin · Cat 5 dermal) is present in SDS §2.”

 — Chemical Guys